cemkeylan/gentoo-busybox-init/README.md

 This program downloads the busybox source tarball, builds with the given configuration and installs it to /usr/local/bin/busybox-init.
-It then removes sysvinit and installs its own init scripts and inittab.
+We backup the configurations and the binaries of sysvinit with quickpkg, and then remove sysvinit and install our own init scripts and inittab.
-We do a `busybox --install` to make sure all init and runit programs are set in place.
+We do a `/usr/local/bin/busybox-init --install` to make sure all init and runit programs are set in place.

 Notes